johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-01-typescript-unit-tests-with-debug-support/index.md

   },
 ```

-At this point we're in a place where we can run tests on JavaScript.
-But we want to run tests against TypeScript.
+At this point we're in a place where we can run tests written in JavaScript.
+But we want to run tests written in TypeScript.
 [Jest supports this scenario well](https://jestjs.io/docs/getting-started#using-typescript), using Babel.
 So we'll add the dependencies we need:

 ```shell
 npm install --save-dev babel-jest @babel/core @babel/preset-env @babel/preset-typescript @types/jest